Spotted Lanternfly (Lycorma delicatula)

 While it is primarily considered an agricultural pest, SLF could have widespread ecological impacts due to its broad range of possible plant feeding hosts, including hardwood trees.

 Damage to tree-of-heaven, the main host of the adult spotted lanternfly, is of low ecological concern – tree-of-heaven is an invasive tree species originating from China and is frequently the focus of other control and eradication efforts.
 However, other potentially susceptible host trees include native species, such as black walnut, willows and maples.
-The extent of impacts on these species is currently unknown, but there could be negative overall impacts on forest and street tree health.
+The extent of impacts on these species is currently unknown, but SLF poses concerns for overall tree health, especially for saplings, which are more vulnerable to feeding injury.
 Even when SLF does not cause tree mortality, the stress induced from an infestation can weaken a tree’s defenses, making it more vulnerable to attack from other insects or pathogens.

 Social impacts

-SLF threatens vineyards and fruit orchards, which can result in significant social impacts if the insect becomes established.
-For example, popular summer activities could be impacted, such as apple picking, enjoying fresh produce from farmer’s markets, or wine tasting at local vineyards.
+SLF can swarm in vineyards and fruit orchards, which can compromise the experience of visitors.
+For example, popular summer and autumn activities could be impacted, such as apple picking, enjoying fresh produce from farmer’s markets, or wine tasting at local vineyards.

 While SLF does not bite, sting, or otherwise directly harm humans, infestations can still reduce our enjoyment of parks and urban green spaces in several ways: